An entry point into the world of authentic kintsugi

 • clothing you don't mind getting dirty

 *All materials provided.
 No prior experience required.
-Limited to 6 participants.
+Limited to 6 participants only.